dgp1130/blog/doc/analytics.md

 * `path` - The path of the page the user is currently navigated to.
 * `depth` - The maximum percentage (as a string of the format "dd%") the user has scrolled on the page.
+* `tag` - A stringified format of the `path` and `depth` values together.
+This is to make it easier to view in Plausible.

 This event is debounced for frequent, repeated scroll events and users can easily make quick, large scrolls.
 As a result, this percentage should be